Deadly Relations

 On October 6, 1957, Charles hired a driver to take him from Springfield to Southwick.
 The cab departed before dawn and arrived at the MacDonald's home around 5:45 a.m.
 Charles paid the fare and entered the house carrying a shotgun.
 (It is unclear how he gained entry.
 It was common for folks in Southwick to leave their homes unlocked.)

-The MacDonalds' oldest child, ten-year-old Barbara, called their neighbor Michael Coppa for help.
+The MacDonalds' oldest child, eleven-year-old Barbara, called their neighbor Michael Coppa for help.

-Michael, who had heard four gunshots, rushed over and found Donald dead on the floor next to his bed with a gaping hole in his chest and stomach; Charles had shot him first as he and Ruth slept.
+Michael, who would later tell authorities that he had heard four gunshots, rushed over and found Donald dead on the floor next to his bed with a gaping hole in his chest and stomach; Charles had shot him first as he and Ruth slept.
 Ruth was lying on the floor on the other side of the bed, bleeding profusely.
 Dorothy was sitting on the side of the bed holding her abdomen as pellets from the blast that felled Ruth hit her.
 Dorothy's injuries were not as bad as those of her sister, who was desperately clinging to life.

 Dorothy phoned the Massachusetts State Police.
 When officers arrived, they found four shell casings in the hallway between the two first-floor bedrooms.
 They put Ruth and Dorothy into their patrol cars and rushed them to Noble Hospital.
 The sisters underwent emergency surgery.
 Ruth had to have part of her intestine removed.
 She also received multiple blood transfusions.